-People who are pregnant and those who intend to become pregnant should tell a doctor before taking gabapentin.
+People who are pregnant and those who intend to become pregnant should tell their healthcare professional before taking gabapentin.

 Research from 2020 suggests that taking this drug during pregnancy may be associated with a higher risk of cardiac malformations in the fetus, a condition called small for gestational age, and preterm birth.